Djent-/Pokemon-Lua/README.md

 3. run the .love

-PS: Don't just put everything in a folder and compress it.
+PS: Don't just put everything in a folder and compress the folder.
 You need to compress the actual files, or you'll get an error.

 You need Lua and LOVE installed for this to work, plebs.